-No mention of Hong Kong security law as China closes meeting
+China to establish national security bureau in Hong Kong

+In addition to establishing the national security bureau, bodies in all Hong Kong government departments, from finance to immigration, will be directly answerable to the central government in Beijing, the official Xinhua News Agency said.

+The announcement is sure to increase concerns that China’s central government will continue to tighten its grip on Hong Kong.
+Beijing has said it is determined to press ahead with the national security legislation - which has been strongly criticized as undermining the Asian financial hub’s legal and political institutions - despite heavy criticism from within Hong Kong and abroad.
-BEIJING (AP) - The body that handles most lawmaking for China’s top legislative body closed its latest meeting Saturday with no word on whether it had passed a highly controversial national security law for Hong Kong.

-The bill - which has been strongly criticized as undermining the semi-autonomous territory’s legal and political institutions - was raised for discussion at the meeting of the Standing Committee of the National People’s Congress but there was no further word on its fate, China’s official Xinhua News Agency reported.
+The details of the proposed national security law emerged as the body that handles most lawmaking for China’s top legislative body closed its latest meeting.
+The bill was raised for discussion at the meeting of the Standing Committee of the National People’s Congress but there was no further word on its fate, Xinhua said.

 Tam Yiu-chung, Hong Kong’s sole delegate on the Standing Committee, told Hong Kong public broadcaster RTHK that the law was reviewed but no vote had been taken, and that it wasn’t clear when it would be further vetted.
 The Standing Committee meets every two months.

-The bill was submitted Thursday for deliberation, covering four categories of crimes: succession, subversion of state power, local terrorist activities and collaborating with foreign or external foreign forces to endanger national security.
+The bill was submitted Thursday for deliberation, covering four categories of crimes: secession, subversion of state power, local terrorist activities and collaborating with foreign or external foreign forces to endanger national security.

-Beijing has repeatedly said it is determined to press ahead with the legislation despite heavy criticism from within Hong Kong and abroad, including from the U.S., which says it will revoke some of the preferential conditions extended toward the city after its transfer from British to Chinese rule in 1997.
+The bill has received heavy criticism, including from the U.S., which says it will revoke some of the preferential conditions extended toward Hong Kong after its transfer from British to Chinese rule in 1997.

 Britain has said it will offer passports and a path to citizenship to as many as 3 million Hong Kong residents.
 Group of Seven leading economies called on China to reconsider its plans, issuing a joint statement voicing “grave concern” over the legislation that is said would breach Beijing’s international commitments as well as the territory’s constitution.